PMPluginDevelopers/Plug-On/README.md

 This project is still being developed, you can check our To-Do list in the 'Issues' section to stay updated as we approach the 1.0.0 release.

+# How You Can Help!

+Want to help make Plug-On better for all?
+We are looking for developers well versed in PHP or HTML (or both!) to help develop our website software.

+Not a Programmer?
+You can help as well!
+By Downloading this repository, extracting it into a folder, and opening up the index.html file, you can help us bug test!
+Please don't post duplicate Issues.

 # General Information

 Gitter: